vxxqv/regulatory-transfer-functions/docs/reproduction-guide.md

 ## Scope

-The repository contains frozen processed outputs for reproducing the manuscript tables and figures on a standard laptop.
+The repository contains frozen processed outputs for reproducing the reported analyses on a standard laptop.
 Large public source files are not duplicated.
 Acquisition scripts and the data manifest identify those inputs when a full rebuild is required.

 ## Environment